CameronCSS/Banking_Data_Pipeline/readme.md

 - **Silver** should contain cleaned and validated records
 - **Gold** should contain curated outputs ready for analytics and BI

-For deeper implementation details, see the code in this repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

-## Data Quality & Validation
+# Data Quality & Validation

 The pipeline applies checks to prevent bad data from reaching curated datasets.